Bayhealth seeks donors for COVID-19 plasma therapy - Delaware State News

 Donors can give plasma multiple times at appropriate time intervals.
 All plasma donations will go to a general pool to be used for patients at Bayhealth as well as other healthcare facilities who obtain blood products from the Blood Bank of Delmarva.
 This program is sponsored through a nationwide research initiative at the Mayo Clinic and federally financed so there is no cost to the donor, the recipient or to Bayhealth.

-For more details on this program or if an individual is interested in being a plasma donor, contact Coronavirus Management Team member Holly Dapias, RN, at 302-612-1862.
+For information, contact Coronavirus Management Team member Holly Dapias, RN, at 302-612-1862.
 Registration is also available at www.delmarvablood.org.